 Application Software Developer

 There are a few great options for computer engineering master's degree graduates.
-Although computer hardware engineers can look forward to reduced job growth during the period between 2014 and 2024, application and systems software developers can expect growth that's much faster than average, as well as a median salary of between $98,260 and $105,570 per annum.
+Although computer hardware engineers can look forward to increased job growth during the period between 2018 and 2028, application and systems software developers can expect growth that's much faster than average, as well as a median salary of between $61,660 and $161,290 per annum.